 One of the beautiful things about cast iron cookware is the numerical sizing breakdown.
 Cast iron pans are given a number between 2 and 20 to designate the size, and the sizes are pretty much standardized across the board.

-A #2 in one brand is going to be the same size as a #2 in another (for the most part), and you’ll know exactly what you are getting into.
+A #2 in one brand will be the same size as a #2 in another (for the most part), and you’ll know precisely what you are getting into.

-Shoot for a #7, though, and you’ll have a great general-purpose piece of cookware in your new skillet that can handle pretty much anything you throw at it!
+Shoot for a #7, though, and you’ll have a great general-purpose cookware in your new skillet that can handle pretty much anything you throw at it!

 A #7 will measure about 9 7/8 inches in diameter and have about 2 inches of depth to work with.
 The most popular-sized skillets are 8 inches to 12 inches.